ArchipelagoMW/Archipelago/worlds/generic/docs/advanced_settings_en.md

 by adding random filler items (some games do not currently have filler items specified and will add any random items) or removing random non-advancement items.
 Setting this option to `False` will allow you to change the size of your item pool and no corrections will be made.

+Some special item names can be used in certain cases:

+* `start_inventory`: can only be used in `replace`.
+Allows you to replace all items in the item pool that are in your `start_inventory` option.
+Can also be specified as the "replacement" item to move items out of the item pool and into your `start_inventory`.
+* `null`: can be used in place of item names to create filler items (will do nothing if you try to remove `null` items).

 ### Example